 Clinical, Teaching, and Research Faculty.
 Clinical faculty are defined as faculty members who hold clinical licenses/credentials and whose primary responsibility involves instructing students in both academic and clinical settings, supervising clinical experiences.
 Teaching faculty are defined as faculty members whose primary responsibility involves instructing students.
 Research faculty are defined as faculty members whose primary responsibility involves research/creative activities.

 Appointments of clinical, teaching, and research faculty may be part-time or full-time.
 Further, such appointments may be multi-year merit-based appointments for 100% appointed faculty if approved through the MYMB appointment process described above.
 The first MYMB appointment may be up to three years.
 If successfully completed, in accordance with approved college and department personnel documents, an initial MYMB appointment may be considered for renewal for an additional MYMB appointment of up to three years.
-After successful completion of a second three-year MYMB appointment (or after a total of six years of appointment), such appointments may be considered for renewal for periods of up to five years based on a positive cumulative and rigorous merit-based review of annual performance.
+After successful completion of a second three-year MYMB appointment (or after a total of six years of appointment), such appointments may be considered for renewal for periods of up to five years based on a positive cumulative merit-based review of annual performance.
 Subsequent renewals of merit-based five-year appointments must also be based on a cumulative and rigorous review process.

 Visiting Faculty.
 Visiting faculty are appointed to a teaching or research position on a short-term basis and are typically made on an annual basis.
 If a visiting faculty member’s annual appointment is successfully completed in accordance with approved college and department personnel documents, such appointment may be considered for renewal, at the discretion of the University following a merit-based review by the department personnel committee and the department head or chair.
 Appointments in visiting faculty positions are not renewable beyond a total of three years of service.
 In rare circumstances, visiting faculty hired in competitive searches may be initially appointed to up to three years based on rigorous merit review (see section II.D.3.E.)